-Requirements: You need to possess a good understanding of physics and mathematics to join a flight training.
-After finishing it you have to acquire a licence in order to be allowed to start working in the air.
+Requirements: You need to possess a good understanding of physics and mathematics to join flight training.
+After finishing it you have to acquire a license to be allowed to start working in the air.

 More information: Air Canada Pilots Association

 Wind turbines are becoming more common as the knowledge about renewable energy increases in society.
 They work by converting wind energy into electricity.
-Wind gets stronger on higher altitudes, which is why wind turbines are generally at least 20m high, to maximise their productivity.
+The wind gets stronger at higher altitudes, which is why wind turbines are generally at least 20m high, to maximize their productivity.
 To ensure their uninterrupted functioning, regular maintenance is necessary.